Frequently Asked Questions

 My Student Aid Report (SAR) isn't accurate.
 Do I need to correct it?
 Top

 Since corrections to your financial aid application data may affect your eligibility, you should contact the Financial Aid Office to find out whether or not the corrections are necessary and whether or not the Financial Aid Office can make those corrections electronically.
 You may also be able to correct your information through the Department of Education's FAFSA web site

 MSU-Northern isn't listed on my SAR, how can I add Northern’s School Code?
 Top

 You can make a correction to your FAFSA online and add Northern’s school code (002533) electronically

 .
 MSUN can do this if you provide the Financial Aid Office with certain information from your Student Aid Report including the DRN.
 You can also call the federal processor at 1-319-337-5665 and have MSU-Northern added by phone.
 You will need to provide the federal processor with some information from your Student Aid Report and the Title IV School Code Number for MSUN which is: 002533.

-Am I considered an independent or dependent student?
+Am I considered an independent or dependent student for the 2015-2016 award year?
 Top

 TO BE INDEPENDENT, you must meet ONE or MORE of the following requirements:

 - Enrolled in a master’s or doctoral degree program at the beginning of the 2015- 2016 academic year